p5-search-engine

 .

-This example searches for “university michigan” with a PageRank weight of 1.0
+This example searches for “hello world” with a PageRank weight of 1.0

 using one Index segment server running on port 9000.
 Notice that the results are different.